9elt/time-elapsed/README.md

 # time-elapsed

 A Rust crate that provides a concise and handy way to benchmark **elapsed time inside functions**.
-> time-elapsed brings a small overhead, however, if you are trying to measure very small durations (in the order of *nanoseconds* or few *microseconds*), please consider something else.
+> time-elapsed brings a small overhead, however, if you are trying to measure very small durations (in the order of *nanoseconds* or few *microseconds*), please consider using something else.

 ## installation
 Add the following to Cargo.toml